darklightismail/RiskofWords/README.md

 It's developped using Tkinter library in Python.

+PS : there is a preview video of the game in the git files : RISK OF WORDS.mp4

 # Requirements to play :
 - make sure that you have installed python
 - reasign the file places in the scripts (because i had some issues with relative paths in my machine so i had to use absolute paths)